ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Orb of Erosion.md

 - **Duration**:
 	- 5 turns.
 - **Effects**:
+	- *An orb of [[OrganiX]] rises out of the ground, floating in place.
+Its bright green surface bubbles, barely being held together.
+Most disturbances will cause the orb to detonate dealing chemical damage to those caught in the explosion.*
-	- You create an orb made of [[OrganiX]] at a point within range.
-This orb is stationary and has 5 health.
-You may expend a bonus action to detonate this orb.
-When this orb detonates all creatures within 5ft of the it must make a Dexterity saving throw.
+	- You create an orb made of [[OrganiX]] at the target point.
+		- This orb is stationary and cannot be moved.
+	- When an orb is reduced to 0 health, it detonates.
+All creatures within its explosion radius must make a Dexterity saving throw.
-		- On a failed save, a creature takes 2d6 Corrosion damage.
+		- On a failed save, they take corrosion damage from the explosion.
-		- On a successful save, they take half as much damage.
+		- On a successful save, they take half as much damage from the explosion.
-		- If the orb is reduced to 0 health, it detonates.
-		- The orb automatically detonates when the psycast ends.
+	- Orbs created by this psycast are reduced to 0 health when the psycast ends.
-		- The orb is immune to corrosion damage and psychic damage.
+	- Orbs are immune to corrosion damage and psychic damage.
+- **Stats**:
+	- 5 Orb Health.
+	- 5ft Orb Explosion Radius.
+	- 2d6 Corrosion Damage from Orb Explosion.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 14 psyfocus spent above the normal cost for this psycast, the range of the psycast increases by 15ft.
+For every 8 psyfocus spent above the normal cost for this psycast, the range of the psycast increases by 15ft.